 Steen & Strøm is a Scandinavian organization with employees in Norway, Denmark and in Sweden.
-The Group had 111 (including fix term) employees by end of 2023.
-These employees are based at our offices in Oslo, Copenhagen and Stockholm and at our 10 shopping centers across Scandinavia.
+The Group had 100 (including fix term) employees by end of 2024.
+These employees are based at our offices in Oslo, Copenhagen and Stockholm and at our 9 shopping centers across Scandinavia.
 Steen & Strøm has a gender spilt of approximately 60% women and 40% men.
 Women constitute the majority in positions and departments like accounting, rental, marketing, HR and shopping centers (including four female shopping center managers), while men constitute the larger part in corporate management, development and technical operations.
 Normal working hours are the same for all employees.

 Steen & Strøm is an equal opportunity employer.
 The average yearly salary of women is lower than that of men as more men are working at managerial levels in the Group.
-The Board of Directors has five male members, and the Scandinavian Management Team has three female members out of nine members in total.
-The Management Team and the Board of Directors want to recruit women to new or available positions.
+The Board of Directors has three male members and two female members.
+The Scandinavian Management Team has five female members out of ten members in total.
 The Group constantly strive to avoid any kind of discrimination.

 Steen & Strøm's majority shareholder, Klepierre SA, has adopted a gender equality policy which aims to increase the proportion of women in the senior management teams to 40%.
 The policy applies similarly to Steen & Strøm as a Klepierre group company.
-Steen & Strøm currently has a male CEO and a management group where 1/3 of the members are women.
-The company aims to increase the number of women in leadership positions to at least 40% by the year 2030.
+Steen & Strøm currently has a male CEO and a management group where 1/2 of the members are women.

 The Group has working environment committees, working closely together with employee representatives to maintain a good and positive work environment.
-Absence due to illness was 3.11% in 2023.
-It's a decrease of 1.38% from 2022.
+Absence due to illness was 5.4% in 2024, an increase of 2.3%.
+The increase relates to some long-term sick leaves.
 No injuries or accidents of any significance occurred in Steen & Strøm the last year.